Corporate Fellowship Spotlight: Gabrielle Quatse

 Hiring Our Heroes funnels the immense employment potential of transitioning service members into veteran-ready companies through the Hiring Our Heroes Corporate Fellowship Program.
 Working at more than a dozen program sites across the nation, transitioning military service members have the opportunity to gain hands-on experience in the civilian workplace through an on-the-job fellowship with businesses of all sizes.
 The Corporate Fellowship Program matches candidates with participating companies based on skill and interest, giving service members behind-the-scenes insight into how some of America’s biggest and best organizations operate, and at the same time connecting employers with top veteran talent.

-The Fellow Spotlight introduces a fellow who has graduated from the program.
+The Fellow Spotlight introduces a fellow who has recently graduated from the program.

 Captain, U.S. Army